 This would be my first visit to Colorado and I was beyond excited to spend the next three days in one of America’s most buzzed about urban eats destinations.
 I had ample time to uncover the cities top attractions, best restaurants and felt a thriving arts vibe unique to Colorado’s favourite city.
-Here are a few fun facts about Denver important to take note before planning your trip:

 - Denver has 300 days of annual sunshine.
 Located east of the mountains, the city has a mild, dry and sunny climate with more annual hours of sun than San Diego or Miami Beach.